 Wendy Gomez Matamoros

-I wanted to become a teacher, and some of the high school teachers I admired in my Christian school in Nicaragua had gone to Dordt University, so I applied for Dordt.
+I wanted to become a teacher, and some of the high school teachers I admired in my Christian school in Nicaragua had gone to a university in the USA, so I applied there also.

 I recommend studying abroad because you gain a different perspective by being with people that don’t necessarily think like you, and being able to accept that, and embrace that uniqueness in the body of Christ.

 (October 29, 2020)

 My ancestors immigrated to the United States from the Netherlands, so I always had a desire to visit and learn more about my family’s roots and where they came from.
 My college at that time had been sending students to Viaa for quite a few years for the study abroad program, so it was a great opportunity to attend.

 One of the greatest experiences about studying abroad in the Netherlands was the opportunity to live with host families.
 By forming a relationship with them I was able to learn a little bit of the language, experience the culture firsthand, eat authentic Dutch food, and travel a bit around the country with them.
 Also, the study abroad program through Viaa was incredible as each week the class would go on an excursion to a different city in the Netherlands.
 We learned about the cultural significance of each city, visited old churches and buildings, experienced popular art, and of course made time for a little coffee time at each stop.
 If you are looking to fully experience the culture of the Netherlands, the study abroad program through Viaa does an amazing job of fully immersing you into the country.